woernerm/dynoselect/README.md

 This has been studied quite extensively in [this Article](https://www.nngroup.com/articles/time-zone-selectors/).
 The time zone selection component makes this task as simple as possible.

-Not having to select your time zone at all is of course the most user-friendly choice.
+Not having to select your time zone at all is of course most user-friendly.
 Therefore, the component tries to automatically detect the user's time zone.
-So, the user only has to manually select an option if the result turns out to be incorrect.
+Manual selection is only necessary if the result turns out to be incorrect.

 Following the advice given in the above article, the component lists time zones as __city, country (UTC offset)__.
 This is because most people can name a city or country representative of their time zone.
 The offset is given last, because people expect the list to be ordered alphabetically and often do not know their offset anyway.
-However, it adds some information for confirmation.
-The displayed offset takes into account whether daylight saving time is currently in effect and is updated every time the dropdown is opened.
+It mainly serves as confirmation.
+The offset displayed takes into account whether daylight saving time is currently in effect in each listed time zone and is updated every time the dropdown is opened.

 <img src="data/timezone.gif" height="480px">